 TEMPORARY SIDE EFFECTS THAT MAY OCCUR AT THE SITE OF INJECTION.

 - Small skin sores

 - Darkened skin in the form of lines or spots

 These side effects usually go away within a few days to several weeks.
 Some side effects can take months or even years to disappear completely.

-If you were treated for small varicose veins or spider veins, you can usually expect to see definitive results in three to six weeks.
+If you were treated for small varicose veins or spider veins, you could usually expect to see definitive results in three to six weeks.
 Larger veins may require three to four months.
 However, multiple treatments may be needed to achieve the results you want.

 Veins that respond to treatment generally don’t come back, but new veins may appear.

 A follow-up visit will be scheduled about a month after the procedure to check the procedure’s success and decide whether further sessions are needed.
 Generally, you need to wait about six weeks before undergoing another sclerotherapy session.